chrischang314/coms4156/README.md

-# Match Application API Documentation
+# Match Service API Documentation

-The Match Application is a project that provides a platform for scheduling appointments between clients and service providers.
+The Match Service is a project that provides a platform for scheduling appointments between clients and service providers.
 This README provides an overview of the available APIs and their usage.

 ## Table of Contents